harrybailey1/random-movie-picker/README.md

 - Allow fetched metadata to be transferred across watchlists for the same movie
 - Improve error handling and user feedback
 - Add support for picking more than one movie at a time
+- Port to mobile platforms (using BeeWare or Kivy, e.g.)